Poetry Contest

 We encourage creativity!
 Feel free to submit poetry of all types-- lyrics, prose, poems, acrostic poems, haikus, sonnets, experimental, etc. However you wish to best express your feelings and experiences with organ, eye, and tissue donation and transplantation, we are excited to read.

-The poetry contest launched in March 2025 and runs through our Summer Block Party on June 8th.
+The poetry contest launched in March 2025 and ran through our Summer Block Party on June 8th.
 At that event, the winner will be announced, along with people's choice voting.
 The winning poem will be featured in a DLNW digital campaign and will receive a $200 gift card.
 The people's choice winner will receive a $100 gift card.

 2025 Winners